sapegin/washingcode-book/manuscript/030_Avoid_conditions.md

 expect(() => getRandomJoke(onDone)).not.toThrowError()
 -->

 Here, the `onError` parameter is optional, and we check if it exists before calling it.
-The problem here is that we need to remember to wrap each call to an optional callback into a condition.
-It increases complexity and cognitive load and makes the code harder to read.
+The problem here is that we need to remember to wrap each call to an optional callback with a condition.
+It increases complexity and cognitive load, and makes the code harder to read.

-One way to simplify the code here is by using optional chaining:
+One way to simplify the code here is by using the _optional chaining_ operator:

 <!-- const fetch = () => ({ then: (cb) => { cb({ json: () => {} } ); return ({ then: (cb) => { cb('pizza'); return ({ catch: (cb) => { cb({message: 'nope'}) } })} }) } })
  -->